2014-2015 Freshmen Scholarships for Non-Resident Students

 1) rank in the top 25% of high school graduating class;

 2) have an ACT composite score of at least 23 (1070 on the SAT);

 3) earn a cumulative high school GPA of at least 3.5.

-A student must be admitted to UNK by August 1, 2013 to be eligible for this scholarship for the 2013-14 academic year.
+A student must be admitted to UNK by December 1, 2013 to be eligible for this scholarship for the Spring 2014 semester or by August 1, 2014 to be eligible for this scholarship for the 2014-15 academic year.

 If these merit qualifiers listed above are not met, there are some other criteria that may be met to qualify for the Non-Resident scholarship.
 To apply based on these other criteria, please Click Here for more information and access to this application.
-The application must be submitted by August 1, 2013 to be considered for the scholarship for the 2013-14 academic year.
+The application must be submitted by December 1, 2013 to be considered for the scholarship for the Spring 2014 semester or by August 1, 2014 to be considered for the scholarship for the 2014-15 academic year.

 Second, Third, and Fourth Year Army ROTC Scholarships: Click here for more information.